CRIME LAB

 Customer Information

-• Customers shall be informed of any changes to services requested.
+• Customers will be notified of any service changes.